icopy-site/awesome-cn/docs/awesome/awesome-terraform.md

 - [Getting started with Terraform on Google Cloud](https://cloud.google.com/docs/terraform/get-started-with-terraform) - Using Terraform to create a VM in Google Cloud and Starting a basic Python Flask server.
 - [Managing Cloud Infrastructure with Terraform](https://www.cloudskillsboost.google/course_templates/746) - Deploy Kubernetes Load Balancer Service with Terraform, HTTPS Content-Based Load Balancer with Terraform, Modular Load Balancing with Terraform - Regional Load Balancer, Custom Providers with Terraform, Cloud SQL with Terraform, Building a VPN Between Google Cloud and AWS with Terraform.
 - [Hashicorp Terraform Tutorials for Google Cloud](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started) - Get started with Terraform on Google Cloud.
+- [IAC - Terraform and Terragrunt on Google Cloud](https://www.academeez.com/courses/terraform) - Open source MIT Licensed course about creating infrastructure on Google Cloud using Terraform/OpenTofu and Terragrunt

 ### Miscellaneous